 If you are thinking of gambling, drinking, or having an affair, then you have to scratch that thought stat.
 It will inevitably damage your relationship, and you know it.
 Considering you merely want to enter a rowing club or go to your best friend’s birthday, though, it remains wise to talk to your spouse about it or take him or her with you.

 A perfect marriage does not exist – that is a fact.
+“Humans are complex and all of us experience emotions like anger and sadness, so it’s very normal that at some point in the relationship, you will disagree with your partner.”
+Maryann W. Mathai, LPCC, LMHC, LPC, NCC said.
 You or your partner might commit a mistake or fall short of each other’s expectations sometimes, but that is okay.
 As soon as you internalize every idea mentioned above, no oddball, big or small, can ever shake your relationship.